 What not to include in an email signature:

 In my opinion its duplicative to add your email address to your email signature.
 While it's not the worst thing, it just feels unnecessary.
 Your recipient can easily hit the reply button and get back to you.
 In addition email addresses can tend to be long chains of text that look unsightly in an email signature.

 Keep images small and to a minimum.
 Your recipients will get annoyed if they have to download a bunch of images every time they get a message from you.
 Plus, if they take up too much space the viewer can get annoyed at the additional clutter it can seem to add to their inbox.
 Being respectful and thinking about it from their point of view can go a long way.
 Read more about image sizing.

 Too long of disclaimers

-I understand that some companies require these statements and sometimes they are necessary, but try to keep them a short as possible and to the point.
+Long disclaimers are annoying.
+I understand that some companies require these statements and sometimes they are necessary, but try to keep them as short as possible and to the point.
 Speak like a human and not a lawyer if you can.

 If you have a signature ready to be used, then you’ll need to know how to use it.
 I have written step by step tutorials about how to use signatures in all of the major email clients that are useful to my customers as well as others on the web:

 - How to add a signature in Gmail

 - How to add a signature in Apple (Mac) Mail